-After several wines, I needed a bit of a breather, so while I went through the tasting notes booklet to make sure we weren’t going to miss anything we wanted to try, Mark went to grab some more food, and came back with these lovelies:
+After several wines, I needed a bit of a breather.
+So while I went through the tasting notes booklet to make sure we weren’t going to miss anything we wanted to try, Mark went to grab some more food.
+He returned with these lovelies:

 Chocolate mousse bombs and lemon pie.
 Oh.
 My.
 God.
 They were both amazing.
 The lemon pie was zippy and tangy, and the chocolate mousse bombs were rich, smooth and super chocolatey.
 We had at least six people stop by our table to ask what we were eating and where we got them from.
-At one point we walked by the dessert table where Mark had found them, and the plates were completely empty except for three sad little lemon pie slices.
-There was a waiter by the table, standing guard basically, letting everyone know, “don’t worry, more is on the way!”
+At one point we walked by the dessert table where Mark had found them.
+The plates were suddenly completely empty, except for three sad little lemon pie slices.
+There was a waiter by the table, standing guard basically, letting everyone know, “don’t worry, more is on the way”!
 As soon as the wait staff arrived with more desserts, people descended upon the table like a flock of starving vultures.
 It was quite amusing to watch.
 Maybe they should have a Chocolatefest next year?

 One of the big surprises of the event was Spirit Hills Honey Winery out of Millarville, Alberta.
 They make the most lovely, unique honey wines, but they aren’t as sweet as mead typically is.
 We tried the Wild Rosy, made with our every own Alberta roses, the YeeHaa!, a Canadian sangria, and the Bonfire, a hot mulled wine.
 They were all amazing, but the Wild Rosy really woke up my taste buds and was by far my favourite.

 Something else that pairs very nicely with wine are olives, and Nefiss Lezizz had a booth with olive oil and olives to taste and purchase.
-They had a spicy olive mix, olives stuffed with orange rind, olives stuffed with garlic, smoked sundried black olives, and cheese-stuffed olives.
-We ended up purchasing some spicy olives and the orange-rind stuffed olives, which we’d never had before and were really very nice.
+They had a spicy olive mix, olives stuffed with orange rind, garlic-stuffed olives, smoked sundried black olives, and cheese-stuffed olives.
+We purchased some spicy olives and orange-rind stuffed olives, which we’d never had before.
+They were really very delicious.

-We weren’t sure about the three-hour time limit for Winefest, and there were a few moments when we felt a bit rushed.
+We weren’t sure about the three-hour time limit for Winefest at first.
+And there were a few moments when we felt a bit rushed.
 But I think we had just enough time to try most of what we wanted to, with only a few exceptions.
 Between the two of us we managed to try around 25 different wines in that amount of time.
-And about 20 minutes before the end, Mark and I looked at each other and agreed that we were both reaching the “wined-out” stage.
+About 20 minutes before the end, Mark and I looked at each other and agreed that we’d both reached the “wined-out” stage.
 So the timing actually worked out well.